-- maintain internal controls, procedures and records, including a list of approved counterparties based on generally accepted creditworthiness standards, transaction and credit limits for each counterparty and collateral diversification standards; - establish daily the market value of both the securities loaned by the Fund under a securities lending transaction or sold by the Fund under a repurchase transaction and the cash or collateral held by the Fund.
-If, on any day, the market value of the cash or collateral is less than 102% of the market value of the borrowed or sold securities, the agent will request that the counterparty provide additional cash or collateral to the Fund to make up the shortfall; and - ensure that the Fund does not loan or sell more than 50% of the total assets of the Fund through securities lending or repurchase transactions (without including the collateral for loaned securities and cash for sold securities).
+- maintain internal controls, procedures and records, including a list of approved counterparties based on generally accepted creditworthiness standards, transaction and credit limits for each counterparty and collateral diversification standards; - establish daily the market value of both the securities loaned by a Mackenzie Fund under a securities lending transaction or sold by a Mackenzie Fund under a repurchase transaction and the cash or collateral held by a Mackenzie Fund.
+If, on any day, the market value of the cash or collateral is less than 102% of the market value of the borrowed or sold securities, the agent will request that the counterparty provide additional cash or collateral to the Mackenzie Fund to make up the shortfall; and - ensure that a Mackenzie Fund does not loan or sell more than 50% of the total assets of that Mackenzie Fund through securities lending or repurchase transactions (without including the collateral for loaned securities and cash for sold securities).

-Securities lending and reverse repurchase transactions are entered into by the agent on behalf of the Fund and we monitor the risks of these transactions.
+Securities lending and reverse repurchase transactions are entered into by the agent on behalf of a Mackenzie Fund and we monitor the risks of these transactions.
 To facilitate monitoring, the agent provides us with regular and comprehensive reports summarizing the transactions involving securities lending, repurchase and reverse repurchases.

-Our Fund Services and Legal Departments have created written policies and procedures that set out the objectives and goals for securities lending, repurchase transactions or reverse repurchase transactions, and the risk management and oversight procedures applicable where the Fund engages in these transactions.
+Our Fund Services and Legal Departments have created written policies and procedures that set out the objectives and goals for securities lending, repurchase transactions or reverse repurchase transactions, and the risk management and oversight procedures applicable where a Mackenzie Fund engages in these transactions.

 Our Legal, Compliance and Fund Services Departments are responsible for reviewing the Securities Lending Agreement.
-Our Board of Directors will receive reports, if any, regarding compliance exceptions in connection with the Fund's use of securities lending, repurchase and reverse repurchase transactions.
+Our Board of Directors will receive reports, if any, regarding compliance exceptions in connection with the Mackenzie Funds' use of securities lending, repurchase and reverse repurchase transactions.

 At present, we do not simulate stress conditions to measure risk in connection with securities lending, repurchase or reverse repurchase transactions.
 Risk measurement procedures or simulations are conducted by the agent in respect of loans outstanding and the collateral lodged by each borrower and across all borrowers in the agents' overall securities lending and repurchase portfolios.
-These procedures and simulations include the Fund's units but are not specific to the Fund.
+These procedures and simulations include the Mackenzie Funds' units but is not specific to the Fund.